 5% Increase To Pure Premium Rate Too Low

-California Insurance Commissioner Steve Poizner approved a rather anemic 5% increase pure premium rate for Jan 1, 2009.
+California Insurance Commissioner Steve Poizner approved a rather anemic 5% increase in pure premium rate for Jan 1, 2009.
 The California Workers Compensation Insurance Rating Bureau (WCIRB) had recommended a 16% increase.
 Is this dangerous territory to cut the increase in pure premium rates by 11% from what was recommended?

 The reason for the 16% increase was due to the medical loss development.
-The percentage does seem to track what has occurred with the increased rates of medical treatment and number of treatments.
+The percentage does seem to track what has occurred with the increased rates of medical treatment and the number of treatments.

 The positive aspect of the 5% increase is that the rates will not increase dramatically for employers in what is a down economy.
 This will alleviate part of the budget crunch that companies now face.
 The 5% increase may reduce the volatility that would likely occur with a 16% rate increase.

 The negative aspect of the smaller increase may be the 5% increase may not keep pace with the medical development.
 This could cause a “snowball effect”, as the next increases may have to be even larger to catch up to the medical development in California.

 I had always thought that the recommended decrease in rates was too extensive over the last few years.
 Those sharp decreases may be catching up with the California Workers Compensation system.